riparias/gbif-alert/README.md

 We make use of GitHub Actions when possible.

-They're currently used to run Django tests and `mypy`
+They're currently used to:
+- Run Django tests and `mypy` on push
+- Deploy to dev server on push

 ### Frontend-backend integration